Stormotion-Mobile/project-starter/README.md

 3. Creare you own `app/.env`, on the basis of `app/example.env`
 4. Replace basic `fragments`/`queries`/`mutations`/`subscriptions` files with ones you really need in your project
+5. Install the dependencies, run the codegen
-5. Run the app using `package.json` script commands
+6. Run the app using `package.json` script commands